YiChingLLin/2022DSPrescreen/README.md

-# 2022 DS Prescreen on Java Programming
+# NCCU 2022 DS Prescreen on Java Programming

 ## Notice
 - The location is at MIS PC Classroom.
 (9:10-12:00am / 1:10-4:00pm)